 The amount of fluid each person needs to stay hydrated can vary.
 A good rule of thumb is to drink eight glasses of water per day.

 Ice is a go-to remedy for many people who get migraines.
 Applying an ice pack to your head can help ease headache pain by altering blood flow or numbing the area.

 Another option is putting the ice pack on the back of your neck.
-In one small study, placed a cold pack over the carotid artery in participants’ necks.
-The cold treatment reduced migraine pain by about a third.
+In

 Various points around your body correlate to your health.
 These are called pressure points, or acupoints.